abd-hussain/IslamMob-mobile/README.md

 - [ ] place for articles
 - [ ] after finish tasbeeh scrollup
 - [ ] adhan sounds is too big make some of them downloadable
+- //TODO: [ ] Download PDF should happen in background thread will the user navigating inside
 ## TODO Technical:
 - [ ] add golden widget test
 - [ ] check and change location on each lunch for the application